RICE Prioritization Template

-About the RICE Template
+About the RICE template

-What is RICE
+What is a RICE framework?

 When you think about your ultimate goal, delighting your customers, it’s hard not to get overwhelmed with all these new ideas.
-Teams might be tempted to dive right into the cleverest ones first, without taking into account the potential lift.
+Teams might be tempted to dive right into the cleverest ones first without considering the potential lift.
 When there’s so much to consider, how do you determine priorities?

 When to use RICE